WokLibCodeClub/Rock-Paper-Scissors-with-Turtles/Step5-Keeping-score-trinket/README2.md

 This will call the function as soon as you click on Run.
 If you click on Run you should see the word 'Score' written on the screen.

-You can change the text parameters in the ```show_score()```function to your own values if you want.
+You can change the text parameters in the ```show_score()```function to your own values to get the word 'Score' to look as you want it.
 When a turtle is created its colour is set to 'black', so this text appears in black.
-If you want the text in a different colour you need a line in the function to change the turtle colour before you *write* the text.
+If you want the text in a different colour you need a line in the function to change the  colour of the ```scorer``` turtle before you *write* the text.
+(Look for other examples of changing a turtle colour in this project for how to do this.)

-Next, we'll add to the ```show_score()```function to have the turtle write the words 'You' to the left and 'Computer' to the right as headers to the columns with the scores.
+Next, we'll add lines to the ```show_score()```function to have the turtle write the words 'You' to the left and 'Computer' to the right, as headers to columns with the scores.
 Here's some code for writing 'You':

 ```python
   scorer.goto(-80,-140)